plan-systems/plan-vault-hypercore/README.md

 # plan-vault-hypercore

-_An implementation of the PLAN storage layer_
+_An implementation of the PLAN storage layer__

 ### Development status

+This route was abandoned in lieu of using libp2p as the initial vault implementation.

-Pre-alpha prototyping underway.
+Pre-alpha prototyping was underway.
 The only thing that's known to work is that which is covered by tests.
 Not yet wired up for p2p, lots of validation bugs, and things like crashes if you close a feed twice.
 See `TODO`s in the code for details; as the prototype solidifies this repo will use GitHub issues to track progress.